-14. Blagoje SIMIC, born in 1960, is a medical physician from Kruskovo Polje, Bosanski Samac municipality.
+1. Blagoje SIMIC, born in 1960, is a medical physician from Kruskovo Polje, Bosanski Samac municipality.
 From 1991 to 1995, Blagoje SIMIC was president of the Serbian Democratic Party (SDS) in Bosanski Samac.
 Blagoje SIMIC was Vice-Chairman of the town assembly from 1991 through 17 April 1992, and from 4 November 1991 through at least 30 November 1992, he was the Deputy of the Assembly of the self-declared "Serb Autonomous Region of Northern Bosnia," later called the "Serb Autonomous Province of Semberija and Majevica," of the "Serb Republic of Bosnia and Herzegovina."
 On or about 17 April 1992, Blagoje SIMIC was appointed President of the Serb Crisis Staff in the "Serbian Municipality of Bosanski Samac."
-On or about 21 July 1992, the Crisis Staff was re-named the "War Presidency of the Serbian Municipality of Bosanski Samac," and Blagoje SIMIC was elected President of the "Samac Municipal Assembly" and served in that position until after the announcement of the original indictment in this case.
-In each of these positions beginning on or about 17 April 1992, and at all times material to this indictment, Blagoje SIMIC was the highest ranking civilian official in the municipality of Bosanski Samac.
+On or about 21 July 1992, the Crisis Staff was re-named the "War Presidency of the Serbian Municipality of Bosanski Samac," and Blagoje SIMIC was elected President of the War Presidency.
+On or about 22 January 1993, Blagoje SIMIC was elected President of the original indictment in this case.
+In each of these position until after the announcement of the original indictment in this indictment, Blagoje SIMIC was the highest ranking civilian official in the municipality of Bosanski Samac.

-15. Milan SIMIC, born 9 August 1960 in Sarajevo, was trained as an economist and worked for a variety of companies in Bosanski Samac.
+2. Milan SIMIC, born 9 August 1960 in Sarajevo, was trained as an economist and worked for a variety of companies in Bosanski Samac.
 At the time of the forcible take-over of Bosanski Samac, he was a member of the Fourth Detachment, a JNA-organised territorial defence unit.
-On 30 May 1992, Milan SIMIC was appointed President of the Executive Board of the Bosanski Samac Assembly and became a member of the Serb Crisis Staff.
-As President of the Executive Board, Milan SIMIC was responsible for the governmental affairs of the municipality which included implementing the social plan, annual budget and financial reports, overseeing municipal housing and city planning needs, and implementing the policies, decisions and other regulations of the Serb Crisis Staff and War Presidency.
-Milan SIMIC was released from this position on or about 24 June 1993 after being shot and seriously wounded in an assassination attempt.
+On 30 May 1992, Milan SIMICwas appointed President of the Executive Board of the Bosanski Samac Assembly and became a member of the Serb Crisis Staff.
+As President of the Executive Board, Milan SIMICwas responsible for the governmental affairs of the municipality which included implementing the social plan, annual budget and financial reports, overseeing municipal housing and city planning needs, and implementing the policies, decisions and other regulations of the Serb Crisis Staff and War Presidency.
+Milan SIMICwas released from this position on or about 24 June 1993 after being shot and seriously wounded in an assassination attempt.

-16. Miroslav TADIC, also known as Miro Brko, born 12 May 1937 in the village of Novi Grad,

-Odzak municipality, worked as a high school teacher and later ran the cafe "AS" at his home in Bosanski Samac.
+3. Miroslav TADIC, also known as Miro Brko, born 12 May 1937 in the village of Novi Grad, Odzak municipality, worked as a high school teacher and later ran the cafe "AS" at his home in Bosanski Samac.
 In 1991 Miroslav TADIC became a member of the Fourth Detachment, a JNAorganised territorial defence unit.
 As the Assistant Commander for Logistics, he worked closely with Simo ZARIC in their respective roles within the Fourth Detachment.
 After 17 April 1992, Miroslav TADIC became Chairman of the Bosanski Samac "Exchange Commission" and was responsible for organising and carrying out the majority of so-called prisoner "exchanges" through which non-Serb civilians were expelled from their homes.
 He remained a member of the Exchange Commission until at least 1995.
 While serving in the capacity of Chairman of the Exchange Commission, Miroslav TADIC also was a member of the Serb Crisis Staff.